daniel-xyz/vitrino-web/README.md

 #### Setting up Heroku

 This project is hosted on Heroku.
-All pushes to the github master branch will automatically be deployed after the build succeded in Travis CI.
+All pushes to the github master branch will automatically be deployed.

 Sign up for a heroku.com account and install the toolbelt (https://toolbelt.heroku.com/) and tell us your mail so we can give you access to the project.